Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Data/recruitment-guide-part-3.md

 ---

 ## The Goals of a Job Description
-Once we publish a job advert, only a limited number of people will see it, and the higher this number, the greater the chances of the perfect candidate being among them.
-Thus, the primary goal of a successful job advert is to increase its visibility and reach.
+Once a job advert is published, only a limited number of people will see it, and the higher this number, the greater the chances of the perfect candidate being among them.
+Thus, one of the main goals of a successful job advert is to increase its visibility and reach.

 However, as candidates start applying, the number of applications may exceed the capacity of the screening process.
 Consequently, most of the filtering will happen in the pre-screening process, which comes with certain drawbacks that we will discuss in the next chapter of this guide.

 Fortunately, a well-designed job description can alleviate this situation by acting as an automatic filter, discouraging unsuitable candidates from applying.
 However, caution should be exercised in order to avoid inadvertently filtering out exceptional candidates.

-Armed with this knowledge and the skill canvas we created earlier, we are now prepared to craft an exceptional job description.

 ---